ragdolldynamics/ragdoll-maya/docs/pages/releases/next.md

 **3. Animate**

 Now things are getting interesting.
 To keep our viewport clean, we can offset the simulation slightly.
+The offset is purely visual and won't affect the simulation or subsequent recording.

 https://user-images.githubusercontent.com/2152766/134213467-b0b9bae6-6778-409d-ad1a-4277e89961f9.mp4 controls